-“No, no, no, no, no, no,” he said.
-He smacked Alast in the back of the head, but the boy was undeterred.
+“No, no, no, no, no, no,” he said, smacking Alast in the back of the head, but the boy was undeterred.
 Dawn should’ve told Roary it took more than that to stop him.
 They were closing in on Oobla’s bedroom when Roary grabbed the smaller boy by the shoulders and refused to let go.
 “It be not in your cards Misty.”

 “Then I’ll steal new cards,” Alast growled while he tried to wriggle free.
 He wasn’t strong enough to get loose, but one of the other doors in the hall opened at the sounds of their scuffle.
 Two girls emerged and immediately pawed at Roary.
 His grip loosened.

 “We were just looking for you!” one of them said.
 “Plybian wants to have a word with you.
-They’re very special words.”
+A very special word.”

-“Oh I… I wouldn’t miss those words,” Roary sputtered, “but I have important business.
-My friend here has ruptured his sanity and I’m forced to patch it with…”
+“Oh I… I wouldn’t miss such a word,” Roary sputtered, “but I have important business.
+My friend here has ruptured his sanity and I’m forced to patch it with-”

 “Plybian cannot wait,” the other girl insisted.
 She was taller than either of the boys.
 She clapped her hand on Roary’s shoulder.
 Roary’s expression suggested his soul was a two-headed haund about to rip itself in different directions.
 He released Alast.
 The girls practically dragged him into the room.
 He stretched his arm back out into the hall just before the door closed and wagged his finger at Alast in warning.
 The door clicked shut.
 Alast was alone, three doors away from Miss Redr’s room.
 Now that Roary was gone he could hear snoring.